csci-1301/csci-1301.github.io/docs/software_install.md

     #.
 [Virtual Box](https://www.virtualbox.org/) (for Linux and Mac),
     #.
 [Virtual Machine Manager](https://virt-manager.org/) (for Linux).
 #.
 Download a version of "Microsoft Operating Systems" from [Azure Dev Tools for Teaching](https://aka.ms/devtoolsforteaching), or a linux-based distribution (typically, [ubuntu](https://ubuntu.com/appliance/vm) has a good reputation of being accessible and user-friendly).
 #.
-Install and run your version of Windows or Linux from your virtual machine, and follow the corresponding instructions to install the IDE you are interested in.
+Install and execute your version of Windows or Linux from your virtual machine, and follow the corresponding instructions to install the IDE you are interested in.

-Note that [it is illegal to run macOS in a virtual environment that is not hosted on a mac computer](https://law.stackexchange.com/q/18282), which drastically reduces the interest for you to consider this option.
+Note that [it is illegal to execute macOS in a virtual environment that is not hosted on a mac computer](https://law.stackexchange.com/q/18282), which drastically reduces the interest for you to consider this option.

 ## Accessing One of the Computers in a Computer Lab